 Adding, dropping, or changing courses must be completed by the date indicated in the academic calendar.
 Students may not enroll in a course after the add/drop period, unless a course has a starting date different from the beginning of the semester.
-Students may withdraw from classes no later than the withdrawal dates announced for each semester in the official academic calendar.
+Dropping a course during this period removes the course from a student's permanent record.